sythora/Platinum/README.md

 ## Copyright notice
 ```
-    scythora/Platinum: A flexible web proxy framework to make your skid dream a reality.
+    sythora/Platinum: A flexible web proxy framework to make your skid dream a reality.
-    Copyright (C) 2025 scythora
+    Copyright (C) 2025 sythora

     This program is free software: you can redistribute it and/or modify
     it under the terms of the GNU Affero General Public License as